survivejs/react-book/manuscript/13_styling_react.md

 }
 ```

-Alternatively you could consume it through *postcss-loader* as a plugin if you need more control.
+Alternatively, you could consume it through *postcss-loader* as a plugin if you need more control.

 The advantage of PostCSS and cssnext is that you will literally be coding in the future.
 As browsers get better and adopt the standards, you don't have to worry about porting.

 ### Pros and Cons

 Compared to vanilla CSS, processors bring a lot to the table.
 They deal with certain annoyances (e.g., autoprefixing) while improving your productivity.
 PostCSS is more granular by definition and allows you to use just the features you want.
 Processors, such as Less or Sass, are more involved.
-These approaches can be used together, though, so you could for instance author your styling in Sass and then apply some PostCSS plugins to it as you see necessary.
+These approaches can be used together, though, so you could, for instance, author your styling in Sass and then apply some PostCSS plugins to it as you see necessary.

-In our project we could benefit from cssnext even if we didn't make any changes to our CSS.
+In our project, we could benefit from cssnext even if we didn't make any changes to our CSS.
 Thanks to autoprefixing, rounded corners of our lanes would look good even in legacy browsers.
 In addition, we could parameterize styling thanks to variables.

 ## React Based Approaches